fl-sean03/molecular-topology-toolkit/docs/development/modularity_guidelines.md

 # Modularity Guidelines

-This document outlines the principles and practices for maintaining modularity in the molecular topology parser project.
+This document outlines the principles and practices for maintaining modularity in the computational chemistry and materials science toolkit.

 ## Module Organization